tru-ID/sim-card-auth-android/Android-PhoneCheck.md

 In order to communicate with our local server we will integrate Retrofit and relevant JSON converters.

-Create a `tru-id.properties` file at the root of your project and set the value of `EXAMPLE_SERVER_BASE_URL` to be the public URL of your development server:
+Create a `app/tru-id.properties` file and set the value of `EXAMPLE_SERVER_BASE_URL` to be the public URL of your development server:

 ```
 EXAMPLE_SERVER_BASE_URL=https://{subdomain}.loca.lt